What Are the Advantages and Disadvantages of Cloud Computing?

 Cloud providers invest heavily in security measures.
 They have security experts and advanced solutions.
 Also, they have the capabilities for robust data protection, encryption, and compliance with industry standards.
 Thus, they can mitigate risks such as data breaches and protection of sensitive information.
 It also includes industry-standard security, firewalls, centralized management, and 24/7 network observing and monitoring.
 It is difficult to maintain such IT security in-house.
 Moreover, it has advanced backup and disaster recovery to offer with the cloud infrastructure; also, giving protection in the case of hardware malfunction, user error, or any other malicious threats.

-Cloud computing platforms facilitate the implementation of cutting-edge technologies like Artificial Intelligence (AI), Machine Learning (ML), and data analytics.
+One of the essential benefits of using cloud computing is that its platforms facilitate the implementation of cutting-edge technologies like Artificial Intelligence (AI), Machine Learning (ML), and data analytics.
 Businesses can use these technologies to gain insights, automate processes, and innovate their products and services.
 Thus, they get a competitive advantage.
 Cloud computing also offers predictive analytics.

 The drawbacks of cloud computing are important to discuss so that businesses can consider them while switching to it.
 They must discuss the below-given disadvantages with their service provider to resolve the same for their business purpose.